 \begin{quote} {"A big part of it for me is how was the call actually generated?
 Did somebody call in and go, “hey, there’s this dude over here who’s suspicious.”
 And then when you ask them, why they’re suspicious, they can’t give you a reason... which usually means ‘walking while black’, which for PD means you still have to send officers.
 But then it makes the department look racist, because we’re required to check it out, because people are calling in and telling us they’re suspicious." - L3, Law Enforcement Agent} \end{quote}

-Several LEAs recognized the concerns surrounding racial profiling but drew attention to the nature of their work where they were required to investigate service calls that were assigned to them as well as patrol the zones they were assigned to.
+Several LEAs recognized the concerns surrounding racial profiling but drew attention to the nature of their work where they were required to investigate service calls as well as patrol the zones that were assigned to them.
 Similarly, several LEAs shared the nuances of their street-level labor that we discuss next.